Until I Die

-"Until I Die" is a song by Swedish singer September, from her third studio album Dancing Shoes (2007).
+"Until I Die" is a song by Swedish singer Petra Marklund performing as September, from her third studio album Dancing Shoes (2007).
 It was released on 7 November 2007 in Sweden as the album's second and final single, while in the UK, a remix produced by Dave Ramone was released as a digital download in the country by Hard2Beat as the third and final single from Cry for You - The Album (2009).
 The song was written by Anoo Bhagavan, Jonas von der Burg and Niklas von der Burg.

-Musically, "Until I Die" is a eurodance song, which features dance-pop and electronic influences.
+Musically, "Until I Die" is a Eurodance song, which features dance-pop and electronica influences.
 It received positive reviews from critics, praising her darker tone and felt it was catchy as well.
 Commercially, it remains September's least successful single in her home country, debuting and peaking five before falling out of the top forty the following week, lasting for five weeks in total.
 The song achieved more success in Finland, peaking at number six and staying in the charts there for thirteen weeks.
 A music video for the Dave Ramone remix was released by Hard2Beat on their YouTube channel, which features her dancing, and her walking through clockworks.